Attachment Theory

 Creating insight into the functioning of parent-child relationships

-Attachment Theory has continued to play a fundamental role within social work as it has helped create invaluable links between children’s emotional development and behaviour and the quality of their relationships with their parent(s) and other attachment figures (Trevithick, 2005).
-Furthermore, research in Attachment Theory has helped social workers create ideas for how the effects of adversity in early life experiences, including separation and loss, can impact children’s developing minds, emotions and behaviour (Cocker and Allain, 2008).
+Attachment Theory has continued to play a fundamental role within social work - it has helped create invaluable links between children’s emotional development and behaviour and the quality of their relationships with their parent(s) and other attachment figures (Trevithick, 2005).
+Furthermore, research in Attachment Theory has helped social workers create ideas for how the effects of adversity in early life experiences, including separation and loss, can impact children’s developing minds, emotions, and behaviour (Cocker and Allain, 2008).

 "Attachment isn’t the problem.
-Danger is the problem, and attachment is the solution”
+Danger is the problem, and attachment is the solution.”

 Patricia Crittenden